 I have been a travel nurse on and off since 1996; this last go around for seven years.
 Fusion Medical Staffing and their fabulous staff makes my life so much easier.
 My recruiter, Jessica Franson, is awesome.
 No words can describe how much she does for me.
 There is a great behind-the-scene staff also.
 I'm learning new things everywhere I go, from Level 1 Trauma Centers to very small community hospitals.
 Diversity makes my job new and exciting with each contract.
 Traveling gives me more job flexibility. to explore new cities and meet great people.

 You will be paid a taxable hourly rate and then given a tax-free stipend for food and housing.
-Typically, nurses will take around $20 per hour taxable to maximize those stipends, but we are able to mix and match pay a number of different ways.
+Typically, RN's will take around $20 per hour taxable to maximize those stipends, but we are able to mix and match pay a number of different ways.
 Pay packages will always look different depending on the area you are working.

 We like to let our travelers and reputation speak for us.
 We strive to give the ultimate long-term experience and not just “sell” you on a job.
 We want you to be part of the family for the long haul.
 We are transparent and committed to our travelers.